 Process of Recombinant DNA Technology

-Isolation of DNA:
+Isolation of DNA

-Fragmentation of DNA:
+Fragmentation of DNA

-Amplification of Gene of Interest:
+Amplification of Gene of Interest

 Polymerase chain reaction (PCR) is a process to amplify the gene once the proper gene of interest has been cut using the restriction enzymes.
 Through this process, multiple copies of the gene of interest can be produced.
 PCR proceeds in three stages, denaturation, annealing and extension.

-Insertion of recombinant DNA into the host:
+Insertion of recombinant DNA into the host

-The host is the ultimate tool of recombinant DNA technology which takes in the vector engineered with the desired DNA with the help of the enzymes.
+The host is the final tool of rDNA technology, which consumes the vector engineered with the desired DNA with the aid of the enzymes.
 Insertion of the desired recombinant DNA into the host organism can be achieved in various ways.
-This includes– microinjection, biolistics or the gene gun, alternate cooling and heating, use of calcium ions, etc. The successfully transformed cells/organisms carry forward the recombinant gene to the off-springs.
+This includes– biolistics or the gene gun, microinjection, alternate heating and cooling, usage of calcium ions, etc. The successfully transformed cells or the entities pass the recombinant gene to the offspring.